 In Indonesia, almost every ethnic group has different forms and patterns of buildings; even one ethnic group does not have more than one type of traditional building.
 Traditional buildings or architecture that they make are always motivated by the environmental and cultural conditions they have.
 At TMII, images are realized through the Regional Pavilion, representing ethnic groups in 34 Indonesian Provinces.
 The provincial platform was built around the lake with a miniature of the Indonesian Archipelago, thematically divided into six zones; Java, Sumatra, Kalimantan, Sulawesi, Bali and Nusa Tenggara, Maluku and Papua.
 Each platform displays a unique local building.
 The platform also features traditional clothing and clothing, wedding apparel, dance clothing, and ethnographic artefacts such as typical weapons and everyday furniture, building models, and handicrafts.

 You may also like: Mandalika Circuit, The First MotoGP Street Circuit in Indonesia

 This is intended to provide complete information about the traditional way of life of various ethnic groups in Indonesia.
-Each provincial platform also features a stage, amphitheater or auditorium to display various traditional dances, regional music performances, and various traditional ceremonies which are usually held on Sundays. some platforms also feature cafeterias or small warungs that serve a variety of specialties of the Indonesian province and are equipped with souvenir shops that sell various handicrafts, shirts, and various souvenirs.
+Each provincial platform also features a stage, amphitheatre or auditorium to display various traditional dances, regional music performances, and traditional ceremonies usually held on Sundays.
+Some platforms also feature cafeterias or small warungs that serve a variety of specialities of the Indonesian province and are equipped with souvenir shops that sell various handicrafts, shirts, and souvenirs.

 Open Every Day